docker-sstc/docker-echo-server/README.md

   {"a":123}
   ```

-- It would echo the status if request with header `x-echo-status`.
+- It would response the requested status by the header `x-echo-status`.

   ```bash
   curl -v localhost:3000/foo -H "x-echo-status: 400"